 - Greendale Farm Caravan & Camping Park, Rutland – The shower and toilet block is open but facilities are limited to prevent aerosol transmission.
-There are many other measures constantly under review, so please refer to the website for the latest information https://www.rutlandgreendale.co.uk/coronavirus/.
+If you have your own facilities, you will not be able to use the shared facilities.
+There are other measures constantly under review, so please refer to the website for the latest information. https://www.rutlandgreendale.co.uk/coronavirus/.

 - Eye Kettleby Lakes Touring Park, Leicestershire – All facilities have been reopened with additional cleaning measures in place, and hand sanitiser points located at strategically around the park.

 - New Lodge Farm, Northamptonshire – All facilities are available after measures have been put in place to maintain guests’ safety.
 There is also a new 40 bay car park, turning the original car park into a pedestrian zone to enable greater social distancing.
 The shop has been extended to nearly 3 times its former size and an open air picnic cafe has been housed under a 15m x12m tent.
 Read about the changes at https://www.newlodgefarm.co.uk/new-lodge-farm-site-changes.